 The Farne Issland are formed by the most seaward outcrops of the volcanic intrusion called the Great Whin Sill.
 This sill can be traced from Upper Teesdale in County Durham where it forms, amongst other features, the High Force waterfall.
 It can then be traced across other areas of western Durham, reemerging in spectacular fashion in Northumberland, creating the impressive crags that provide the setting for the most visually stunning sections of Hadrian’s Wall.
 On the north Northumberland coast a continuation of the same intrusion creates the Farne Islands and the rocks upon which sit the castles of Lindisfarne, Bamburgh and Dunstanburgh.
 The rock gives the Farne Islands their distinctive blackened appearance.

 Largest innermost and most historic of the Farne islands is Inner Farne, which is also known as House Island, or quite simply Farne Island.
 Only a mile and a half from the mainland, this island which is roughly rectangular in shape, gives its name to the whole group.

-For many years Inner Farne was the home of St Cuthbert who lived here in solitude.
+For many years Inner Farne was the home to St Cuthbert who lived here in solitude.
 St Cuthbert’s life here was not always one of peace and seclusion, as his reputed gift of healing brought pilgrims to the island from all over the Kingdom of Northumbria.
-Indeed one suggested meaning for the name of the Farne Islands is that it derives from ‘Farena Ealande’ ‘Island of the Pilgrims’.
+Indeed, it is appropriate that one suggested meaning for the name of the Farne Islands is that it derives from ‘Farena Ealande’ the ‘Island of the Pilgrims’.